The Unlikely Lad

 The Unlikely Lad is the debut album from English singer Tyler James.
-It was released on 29 August 2005 as a digital download only and subsequently failed to chart.
+It was released on 29 August 2005 as a digital download and was ineligible to chart on the UK Albums Chart (as chart rules at the time did not encompass download sales).
+Following James' participation in the first series of The Voice UK in 2012, the album reached a peak of 34 on the UK Album Downloads Chart, and was released on CD for the first time.

 The album spawned three singles: "Why Do I Do?", "Foolish" and "Your Woman".
-Following James' participation in the first series of The Voice UK, the album was released on CD for the first time on 2 July 2012.